advide2001/todo-app/README.md

 The more specific you are with your questions the more likely it is that another member of the community will give you feedback.

+## Future work

+Add a feature to order the tasks according to data or priorities Implement drag and drop functionality to reorder the tasks and save the changes Add a feature that opens a modal window to edit ot delete a task

 ## Got feedback for us?

 We love receiving feedback!
 We're always looking to improve our challenges and our platform.
 So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.